aijose/CarND-Advanced-Lane-Lines/project_report.md

 #### 1. Briefly state how you computed the camera matrix and distortion coefficients.
 Provide an example of a distortion corrected calibration image.

-The first preparatory step is to calibrate the camera to remove the effects of distortions arising from the nature and alignment of the cameral lenses.
-This is typically done by taking several photographs of a chessboard on a flat surface and detecting the corners in the chessboard using OpenCVs built in fuctions.
+The first preparatory step is to calibrate the camera to remove the effects of distortions arising from the nature and alignment of the camera lenses.
+This is typically done by taking several photographs of a chessboard on a flat surface and detecting the corners in the chessboard using OpenCVs built in functions.
 Once four key corners are identified on the image (i.e., image points) they are used, along with the corresponding points on the object (i.e., the object points) to calibrate the camera.
-The procedure is well illustrated in this github repository.
+The object points and image points are provided to OpenCVs `cv2.calibrateCamera()` function.
 The calibration step generates the calibration matrix which can then be used to undistort any other images taken by the same camera.
 The key code snippet is provided below:

-I start by preparing "object points", which will be the (x, y, z) coordinates of the chessboard corners in the world.
-Here I am assuming the chessboard is fixed on the (x, y) plane at z=0, such that the object points are the same for each calibration image.
-Thus, `objp` is just a replicated array of coordinates, and `objpoints` will be appended with a copy of it every time I successfully detect all chessboard corners in a test image.  `imgpoints` will be appended with the (x, y) pixel position of each of the corners in the image plane with each successful chessboard detection.

-I then used the output `objpoints` and `imgpoints` to compute the camera calibration and distortion coefficients using the `cv2.calibrateCamera()` function.
-I applied this distortion correction to the test image using the `cv2.undistort()` function and obtained this result:

 ```python

 ret, mtx, dist, rvecs, tvecs = cv2.calibrateCamera(objpoints, imgpoints, img_size,None,None)
 dst = cv2.undistort(img, mtx, dist, None, mtx)
 ```

-The code for this step is contained in the XXXX code cell of the IPython notebook located in "./P2.ipynb" .
-Shown below is a a distorted and undistorted image:
+Shown below is a sample distorted and undistorted image obtained by using the aforementioned approach:
 <p align="center">
 <img src="camera_cal/calibration1.jpg" width="45%" alt>
 <img src="report_images/undistorted_chessboard.jpg" width="45%">